wussuphaters/iot_doorlock/README.md

 # MQTT commands

-Some actions can be done remotely on the doorlock by sending a JSON object on the appropriate topic.
+Some actions can be done remotely on the doorlock by sending a JSON object on the topic devices/doorlock/commands.

 JSON format :